-Feedback is a global issue and providing effective feedback a sought-after skill.This workshop is designed to enhance skills in giving effective feedback within medical education.
+Feedback is a global issue and providing effective feedback a sought-after skill.This blended learning approach is designed to enhance skills in giving effective feedback within medical education.
 Various models will be explored and the impact of feedback will be discussed.

 By the end of this session participants will be better able to: